Knežina (Ottoman Serbia): Serbian Revolution

 In the beginning of the uprising braver locals gathered around their starešina (chief, elder), gradually expanding with rebels joining of good will or through pressure.
 The first bands gathered around leaders such as Karađorđe, Stanoje Glavaš and Janko Katić in Šumadija, Jakov Nenadović in Kolubara and Milenko Stojković in Pomoravlje.
 With the expansion of the uprising, the gathering of troops was through the knez, who often also was the starešina, or another notable or merchant, such as Milan Obrenović, Mladen Milovanović, Teodosije Marićević and others.
 Archpriest Matija Nenadović described the starešina as coming from "the wealthiest of Serbs, who was a knez, merchant, priest, kmet (serf) or otherwise wealthy, having a good patrimony, zadruga, plenty of livestock, mills and other income" and who could gather men and arm them.
 The first starešine of the not yet organized army were recognized by the commoners in distinguished individuals in their midst, however, as the battles continued and the rebels became better organized, distinction through battle singled out people fit for leadership.

 The knežina became an administrative unit in Revolutionary Serbia.
 All of the territory was divided into knežina, where a vojvoda (general) was appointed to lead.
-Thus, Stojan Čupić was the vojvoda of Mačva, Miloš Stojićević of Pocerina, Antonije Bogićević of Jadar, Hajduk Veljko of Negotinska Krajina, Radovan Grbović of Kalubara, archpriest Milutin Ilić of Dragačevo, etc. The knežina territory was somewhat changed during Karađorđe's rule, for instance the Belgrade nahija was divided into three (Turija, Posavina, Kalubara).
+Thus, Stojan Čupić was the vojvoda of Mačva, Miloš Stojićević of Pocerina, Antonije Bogićević of Jadar, Hajduk Veljko of Negotinska Krajina, Radovan Grbović of Kolubara, archpriest Milutin Ilić of Dragačevo, etc. The knežina territory was somewhat changed during Karađorđe's rule, for instance the Belgrade nahija was divided into three (Turija, Posavina, Kolubara).
 The knežina was further divided into smaller units known as srezovi, which were made up of a smaller number of villages and headed by a veliki buljubaša ("great"), later designated kapetan (captain), that had under him several mali buljubaša ("lesser").
 The knez of the knežina remained alongside the vojvoda, but had lesser functions than during the Ottoman era.